oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/domains/fmw-domain/_index.md

 However, it may be desirable to manually verify the domain, even if just to gain familiarity with the various Kubernetes objects that were created by the script.

-Note that the example results below use the `default` Kubernetes Namespace.
+Note that the following example results use the `default` Kubernetes Namespace.
 If you are using a different namespace, you need to replace `NAMESPACE` in the example `kubectl` commands with the actual Kubernetes Namespace.

 ##### Generated YAML files with the default inputs